Shona Clingham is a 40ish female and a mother.

 She loves literature—it’s a slow-burning conversation across most barriers, including time.

-Her writing moves between fiction and essays, exploring how shame and authority shape inner and outer worlds, and how clarity and wholeness emerge from fracture.
-Shona’s work attends to the unseen dynamics of power and perception and to the consequences of seeing what others are encouraged not to.
+Her writing moves between fiction and essays, exploring how shame and authority shape inner and outer worlds, and how clarity and wholeness emerge after fracture.
+She explores the dynamics of power and perception, and the consequences of seeing what we are encouraged not to.

 She is the author of Blood’s Veil and the fantasy series, Immisceo.